Motor Accidents Compensation Scheme

 Do I need a registration sticker?

-Since 1 July 2013, light vehicles (a gross vehicle mass (GVM) of 4.5 tonnes or less) in the NT no longer need to display a registration sticker, as is the case in NSW.
+Since 1 July 2013, light vehicles (a gross vehicle mass (GVM) of 4.5 tonnes or less) in the NT no longer need to display a registration sticker.
 All heavy vehicles (GVM greater than 4.5 tonnes, including trucks, semi-trailers, public buses and road trains) are still required to display a registration sticker.

 If I move to the NT, do I need to transfer my vehicle registration?